2026 engineering ambassadors

 Hey future Vols!

-My name is Madison (Maddi) Smith, and I am a junior in biomedical engineering and a member of the Cook Grand Challenge Honors Program.
+My name is Madison (Maddi) Smith, and I am a senior in biomedical engineering, as well as a member of the Cook Grand Challenge Honors Program and Tau Beta Pi.

 I grew up in Las Vegas, Nevada, and ever since I stepped foot on Rocky Top, I felt like I belonged on campus.
-When I took a campus tour as a prospective student, my tour guides showed me what it meant to be a vol, thus driving my decision to come to UT and eventually become an Engineering Ambassador.
+When I took a campus tour as a prospective student, my tour guides showed me what it meant to be a vol, thus driving my decision to come to the University of Tennessee, Knoxville (UT) and eventually become an Engineering Ambassador.

 I have been interested in STEM my whole life.
 It started with visiting the local children’s museum as a little kid, to being involved in the Future City Competition throughout middle school, and finally being in math and science honor societies in high school.
 I originally wanted to go into the healthcare field, but I realized I was more interested in the way medical devices worked and finding solutions to problems doctors have.

-Over the first half of my career in the TCE, I have created such a great community through classes, band, research, and engineering ambassadors.
-The community-based class learning allowed me to make numerous friends (in various majors) that I can study or have a good time with.
-In addition to the students, the professors and staff are great resources and genuinely care about your success.
+Over the course of my time in the Tickle College of Engineering, I have created such a great community through classes, band, research, and engineering ambassadors.
+Community-based class learning allowed me to make numerous friends (in various majors) that I can study or have a good time with.
+In addition to the students, the professors and staff are great resources and genuinely care about your success in and out of class.

 I’m very grateful to have a position as an Engineering Ambassador for the TCE and I love meeting so many new people and prospective engineering students on Rocky Top!
 It can be intimidating coming to a large college as an incoming freshman, but we’re always happy to answer your questions about UT!